-Clark County partners with the City of Vancouver's Water Resources Education Center, who manages the Student Watershed Monitoring Network.
-This program has provided the foundation for students and teachers to engage in citizen science to monitor the health of local streams, creeks, wetlands and stormwater facilities.
+Clark County partners with the City of Vancouver's Water Resources Education Center, who manages the Student Watershed Monitoring Network (SWMN).
+This program has provided the foundation for students and teachers to engage in community science to monitor and analyze the health of local streams, creeks, wetlands and stormwater facilities.

 Watch the recorded webinar, Watershed Monitoring - Connections to Pollution, to learn about maps and strategies for connecting monitoring observations to real-world activities and solutions.